apache/sling-old-svn-mirror/README.md

 ## Usecases

-### Forward replication (PUSH)
+### Forward distribution (PUSH)

-User/client makes an `HTTP POST`request to `http://localhost:8080/libs/sling/replication/services/agents/publish` with parameters `action=ADD` and `path=/content`
+User/client makes an `HTTP POST`request to `http://localhost:8080/libs/sling/distribution/services/agents/publish` with parameters `action=ADD` and `path=/content`

-- `ReplicationAgentServlet` servlet is triggered
+- `DistributionAgentServlet` servlet is triggered
-- `ReplicationAgentServlet` servlet adapts the resource to a `ReplicationAgent` via a registered `OsgiPropertiesResourceProviderFactory`
+- `DistributionAgentServlet` servlet adapts the resource to a `DistributionAgent` via a registered `OsgiPropertiesResourceProviderFactory`
-- `ReplicationAgent` executes the replication request (add the resource at path /content)
+- `DistributionAgent` executes the distribution request (add the resource at path /content)
-- `ReplicationAgent` get the status of the request and update the response accordingly
+- `DistributionAgent` get the status of the request and update the response accordingly
-- `ReplicationAgentServlet` maps the agent response to an HTTP response accordingly
+- `DistributionAgentServlet` maps the agent response to an HTTP response accordingly

 ## HOWTOs

 ### Installation

 - install the dependency bundles on all Sling instances
-- install Sling Replication core on all Sling instances
+- install Sling Distribution core on all Sling instances

 ### Push resources